ejm714/disaster_relief_from_space/README.md

 **Languages**: Python, JavaScript
 **Libraries**: Keras + TensorFlow, numpy, pandas, sklearn, rasterio, geopandas, shapely, opencv, matplotlib, seaborn
 **Methods**: Deep learning, classification (supervised learning)

+The data_prep notebook is a precursor to the random forest and unet notebooks (the latter two can be run independently of one another).